-The elements of an awareness come together so randomly that they take on the feel of magic, of a synchronicity so precise it is powerful enough to penetrate the mind-numbing predictability of an ordinary morning at the gym.
+The elements of awareness come together so randomly that they take on the feel of magic, of synchronicity so precise it is powerful enough to penetrate the mind-numbing predictability of an ordinary morning at the gym.
 Listening to the Fresh Air interview with Scott Frank, the creator of Netflix’s Godless, the recitation of the above poem transports me to a timeless place deep within my heart.

 Later that day as I listen to a woman’s story unfolding in a session, we are both struck by how life tricked her into love.
 She was young, it was a traditional culture and the marriage was arranged, loveless for her.
 She gave birth to and raised the children, working hard and fulfilling her duties in every way prescribed for her both at home and at work.
-When the children are grown, she goes on retreat and has real, meaningful spiritual experiences.
+When the children are grown, she goes on a retreat and has real, meaningful spiritual experiences.
 But she is told, “Not yet.”
 She returns to her husband, cares for him during a long and terminal illness.
 Now here she is, realizing she is finally “free” after decades of waiting….. but she cannot move on.
 Something in her is resisting, holding her back.

 I ask her to entertain the suggestion that life has its own ways, its own wisdom.
 What might that be for her?
-Through this process of trusting that everything she needs to know is available in this moment, together we weave through the sensations, images, and memories the body and heart are revealing.
+Through this process of trusting that everything she needs to know is available at this moment, together we weave through the sensations, images, and memories the body and heart are revealing.
 Sensing, feeling, knowing now what is true.

 “He always loved me, completely.
 He told me that loving me was all he needed, he didn’t need me to love him in return.
 I never understood how that could be possible.”